 Port and I have a somewhat one-sided relationship.
 I love its texture and sweet but tangy taste; it returns the compliment by giving me a red nose.
-But no matter – an invitation to the naming of a brand new riverboat on the Douro, supplier of this wonderful drink to the world, had to be accepted.
+But no matter – an invitation to the naming of riverboat on the Douro river, supplier of this wonderful drink to the world, had to be accepted.

 That’s how I found myself, with a hundred others, perched on a river bank while two priests intoned blessings in French and German, and a bottle smashed against the bow of CroisiEurope’s MS Miguel Torga.
 Slightly disappointingly, it wasn’t a bottle of port, but I expect that would have stripped the paint.